Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Introduction

 The rest of the article is organized as follows.
-In Section~\ref{sec:Definitions_GENERIC}, we give specific definitions of GENERIC integrators, followed by the introduction of linearly damped systems in Section~\ref{sec:LDS}.
-We propose in Section~\ref{sec:Split_GENERIC} a framework to construct split GENERIC integrators based on reversible and irreversible splitting.
-Section~\ref{sec:Numerical_Experiments} presents various numerical experiments to investigate the performance of both split \mbox{GENERIC} integrators introduced in this article.
+We give specific definitions of GENERIC integrators and discuss their requirements in numerical discretizations in Section~\ref{sec:Definitions_GENERIC}.
+In Section~\ref{sec:Split_GENERIC}, we propose a framework to construct split GENERIC integrators based on reversible and irreversible splitting, the generality of the framework is demonstrated in examples of linearly damped systems in Section~\ref{subsec:LDS} as well as in a more challenging (and fully coupled) case of two gas containers exchanging heat and volume in Section~\ref{subsec:TGC}.
+Section~\ref{sec:Numerical_Experiments} presents various numerical experiments to investigate the performance of the two split \mbox{GENERIC} integrators introduced in this article.
 Our findings are summarized in Section~\ref{sec:Conclusions}.